If you love hiking and exploring nature, there are several beautiful hiking trails in Huntsville, Alabama, for you to check out.

 There are many more attractions near this facility, like – The Land Trust of North Alabama, The U.S. Space and Rocket Centre, Lowe Mill Arts & Entertainment, Burritt on the Mountain Huntsville, Botanical Gardens, and Early Works Family of Museums.

 The Buck’s Pocket, lake Guntersville State Park, and Cathedral Cavern are just an hour’s drive away.
 They also provide lodging and camping services in case you wish to spend the night in the wild.

 3) Madison County Nature Trail

-Also known as the green mountain nature trail, this is one of the most beautiful hiking trails in Huntsville Alabama.
+Also known as the Green Mountain Nature Trail, this is one of Huntsville, Alabama’s most beautiful hiking trails.

 This facility is located atop the beautiful green mountain in southeast Huntsville.
 Visit this quiet 72-acre park for a peaceful and calm getaway from the noisy urban lifestyle.